 Details of the conference are still available on the conference website: here

-Papers will be published in the Ashgate Series: Contemporary Theological Explorations in Christian Mysticism
+Papers will be published in the Routledge Series: Contemporary Theological Explorations in Mysticism and with Peeters

 Keynote speakers included:

 His All Holiness, Bartholomew I, Archbishop of Constantinople, New Rome, and Ecumenical Patriarch

 Professor Martin Laird OSA, Villanova University